 Today, there are thousands of nonprofit organizations and charities competing for people’s attention and cash.
 How does your cause stand out from the crowd as one that people should pay attention to?

 Copywriting for a donation box goes beyond crafting a great headline.
-You also need to clearly explain what people are donating to so.
+You also need to clearly explain what people are donating to.
 This helps increase their feeling of contributing to a worthy cause when they donate.

 If your message isn’t clearly defined, few people will take action and support your nonprofit organization.
 Use your copy to explain what people are donating to and you’ll increase the number of people that take action and give.